oceanprotocol-archive/OEPs/11/README.md

    In the Smart Contracts, this `serviceAgreementId` will be stored as a `bytes32`.
 This `serviceAgreementId` is random and is represented by a 64-character hex string (using the characters 0-9 and a-f).
    The CONSUMER can generate the `serviceAgreementId` using any kind of implementation providing enough randomness to generate this ID (64-characters hex string).

 1. The CONSUMER signs the service details.
-The signature contains `(templateId, valuesHashList, timeoutValues, serviceAgreementId)`.
+The signature contains `(templateId, valuesHashList, timeoutValues, agreementId)`.
-   The `serviceAgreementId` is provided by the CONSUMER and has to be globally unique.
+   The `agreementId` is provided by the CONSUMER and has to be globally unique.
    * Each ith item in `values_hash_list` lists corresponds to the ith condition in conditions list
    * `values_hash_list`: a hash of the parameters types and values of each condition
 ```